What is the Project Literacy Lab?

 Through running worldwide accelerator programs, a globally oriented private equity fund, an extensive network of over 300 serial business leaders as mentors, and advanced storytelling and media activities, Unreasonable is designed to exclusively support entrepreneurs positioned to solve society’s toughest problems.
 The Project Literacy Lab is a perfect embodiment of the type of partnership Unreasonable Group is eager to launch, operate, and learn from.
 For further information about Unreasonable, please visit unreasonablegroup.com.

 What are the measurable objectives of the program?

-We have designed the Project Literacy Lab around a desire to see measurable impact and learning across the 4 core themes below.
-As a learning organization stepping into a new frontier of entrepreneurship, financing, and development, we are taking a learner’s posture to everything we are doing.
-Our 4 objectives are:
+We designed the Project Literacy Lab around a desire to see measurable impact and learning across the four core themes below.
+As a learning organization stepping into a new frontier of entrepreneurship, financing, and development, we take a learner’s posture to everything we do.
+Our four objectives are:

 - Increase the flow of investment dollars into solutions that are solving key challenges related to illiteracy.

 - Accelerate the rapid-growth and scale of entrepreneurial solutions that are already effective and already in market.

 - Spark a conversation around how business, investment, and entrepreneurial solutions across multiple sectors can contribute to ensuring universal literacy.

 - See a short-term and long-term measurable impact in the tens of millions across our portfolio of select entrepreneurs.